SIMPLE: Simple Intensity Map Producer for Line Emission: Example mock setup: HETDEX

 To add HETDEX-like noise, we transform the measured wavelength-dependent $5\sigma$ sky flux noise per resolution element per fiber in VIRUS \citep[see Fig. 18 in][]{hill/etal:2021}, $5\sigma_F$, into a specific intensity noise per fiber, $\sigma_{I_\lambda}$, by dividing by $\left(5\times \pi (\ang{;;0.75})^2 \times 5.6\,{\rm \AA} \right)$.
 Then we divide by $\sqrt{3\times 448}$ to account for the averaging over fibers within an IFU in three dithers.
-Our voxels are shorter along the LOS than one spectral resolution element of VIRUS \citep[$5.6$\,\AA; see ][]{hill/etal:2021}{}{}.
+The simulation voxels are shorter along the LOS than one spectral resolution element of VIRUS \citep[$5.6$\,\AA; see ][]{hill/etal:2021}{}{}.
 Because the noise below this scale is correlated, the factor of $\sqrt{\frac{5.6{\rm \AA}}{\Delta\lambda}}$ to obtain the noise in the voxel with LOS length $\Delta\lambda$ is an overestimate of the correlated noise.
 We therefore do not apply this factor.
-Because the area of a voxel encompasses four IFU areas, we divide this noise level by $\sqrt{N_\mathrm{IFU}(\mathbf{x})}$, where $N_\mathrm{IFU}(\mathbf{x})$ is the number of IFUs observed in the voxel at position $\mathbf{x}$.
-In summary, we convert the 5-$\sigma$ flux noise per resolution element $5\sigma_F$ to the intensity noise at position $\mathbf{x}$ by calculating
+Because the area of a voxel encompasses four IFU areas, we divide this noise level by $\sqrt{N_\mathrm{IFU}(\mathbf{x})}$.
+Here, $N_\mathrm{IFU}(\mathbf{x})$ is the number of IFUs observed in the voxel at position $\mathbf{x}$, i.e. where the supersampled mask described below is nonzero.
+This can in principle be an integer between zero and four; for our masks, it is $\leq 2$.
+In summary, we convert the $5\sigma$ flux noise per resolution element $5\sigma_F$ into the intensity noise at position $\mathbf{x}$ by calculating